 Ask your doctor or pharmacist to answer any questions you may have.

 Tell your doctor, nurse or pharmacist if you notice any of the following and they

 decrease of blood circulating cells (red and white) and platelets.

 infections, fever, chills.

-shortness of breath, nasal secretion (rhinitis), sore throat, cough, hiccup, nosebleeds, abnormal breath sounds.
+shortness of breath, runny nose (rhinitis), sore throat, cough, hiccup, nosebleeds,

 enlarged liver, jaundice.